MeikaFreckelton/MidnightSnack/docs/README.md

+# Welcome to Midnight Snack! 🐱

-Midnight Snack is a terminal game in which you are given the role of a cat who needs your help in navigating through the maze to find a suitable midnight snack.
+This is a terminal game in which you are given the role of a cat who needs your help in navigating through the maze to find a suitable midnight snack.